• Skip to primary navigation

 Closeup of a red geranium container garden.

-I LOVE using red geraniums in my container gardens.
-Obviously, many of my neighbors do too!
-And, I love adding height by putting in a pretty container garden stake in my flower pots.
+I LOVE using red geraniums in my container gardens—and many of my neighbors do, too!
+I also love adding height by putting in a pretty container garden stake in my flower pots.

 Pretend the hibiscus below is blooming.
-Cause my timing was never good when I went over to check!
+My timing was never good when I went over to check!
 I do love the hibiscus and ivy combination.
+Most people buy a hibiscus plant in the spring and don't decorate the planter!
+Keep this one in mind.

 Planter with yellow marigolds, draping ivy and a hibiscus plant.